sadanand-singh/Blog/posts/sublimetext.rst

 Shortcut Keys
 ~~~~~~~~~~~~~~~

-Here is a summary of my user-defined key map:
+Here is a summary of my key map:

 .. code:: json